supabase/realtime/forum/README.md

 * The shard replies `{:error, :rpc_failed}` to the waiting caller.
 * `Muster.join/3` propagates this to its caller.
-* **Nothing is inserted into the local Partition.** This is the load-bearing invariant: a row in the Partition means the router has been notified.
+* **Nothing is inserted into the shard's membership entries.** This is the load-bearing invariant: a local membership entry means the router has been notified.
-* The next `Muster.join/3` for the same group naturally retries — local count is still 0, so it goes through the claim path again.
+* The next `Muster.join/3` for the same group naturally retries — local count is still 0, so it goes through the first-member claim path again.

 ### Vacant-time RPC failure

 `:vacant_batch` RPCs to the router are best-effort but **retried**.
 A failed batch is logged and its groups are returned to `:vacant_queued`, so the next flush re-sends them.
 The group keeps being re-sent until the router acknowledges it, which means the router cannot accumulate a permanently stale `{group, source_node}` entry from a transient failure — the flush (per shard) is a self-draining retry loop.
-(A failure never crashes the shard or fails a `leave/3` call; `leave/3` only touches the Partition.)
+(A failure never crashes the shard or fails a `leave/3` call; `leave/3` only removes the local membership entry — the retraction RPC is the flush's job, off the caller's path.)

 In addition to the retry, two event-driven cleanups still apply: